ggjk26/PyUTAU/README.md

 Deepseek / ChatGPT -assisted code writing, If you want to get full content, please wait for offical version (0.1.0 and later) in release. <br>
 If you want use it in different languages, you can push a branch and coding by yourself. <br>
 This project is working in progress.
-NOW PROGRESS: EARLY TESTING <br>
+NOW PROGRESS: CLOSED ALPHA <br>